SixArm/unix-shell-script-kit/README.md

 => ~/temp/c.js
 ```

+### sh_all

-### sh_all: shell all the executable commands in a given directory and subdirectories
+sh_all: shell all the executable commands in a given directory and subdirectories.

 ```sh
 sh_all ~/temp